elenaf9/embedded-rust-survey/Operating Systems/README.md

 - Drone OS
 - Xous

+- R3-OS

 Not sure:
 - rxinu: "Rust implementation of Xinu educational operating system"
   - only supported target is x86, but the original Xinu OS targets embedded systems

+### Not part of the report

+Not mature enough
+- Rued
+- K5 Microkernel: very small microkernel based on L4 family of kernels
+- Dandelion: microkernel RTOS
+- MnemOS
+  - build on top of RTIC
+Too C-Like (i.e. too much unsafe code; cicumvents Rust Type system all the time):
+- Bern RTOS

 ## Non-embedded OSes